kk890528/-/README.md

-The web crawling project of Taiwanese mass media.
+# The web crawling project of Taiwanese mass media.

 # Notice:
-  蘋果日報已將網站封存，因此已無法爬取
+ Apple Daily's website is no longer accessible